 The purpose of the Annual Meeting is to have the holders of Class A and Class B common stock vote on the election of six members of the Board of Directors (the "Common Stock Directors").
-We have been informed by a holder of more than 10% of the Company's Series B preferred stock that it intends to nominate two Preferred Stock Directors at the Annual Meeting.
-If elected, the Board would be expanded to eight members and these directors would serve in addition to the Common Stock Directors.

 No matters other than those referred to above are presently scheduled to be considered at the Annual Meeting.